Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 - Increased costs for car insurance

-Please also note that in states with “implied consent” laws, drivers are required to take a breathalyzer test at the request of a police officer.
+Please also note that in states with “implied consent” laws, drivers are required to take a breathalyzer test at the request of a law enforcement officer.
 Refusal almost always results in a mandatory suspension of driving privileges.
 Some states will even revoke a motorist’s driver’s license.

 How does a DWI or DUI offense affect insurance rates?